steviemsiy/lockedinapp/README.md

 This component hosts a user database for the Locked In app, allowing users to login and see the log of most recent entries.

 ## Security analysis
-Text describing high level diagram with red or other callouts identifying problem points or attacks.
 ![Tooltip for visually disabled](./HighDesignLockedInSA.jpg)

 | Component name | Category of vulnerability | Issue Description | Mitigation |